MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Computational Illustrations

-\subsubsection{Numerical Implementation}
+For the Gaussian prior we employ MwG and pCN schemes, and we employ the pCN-based Gibbs sampler from Section~\ref{ssectrunc} for the sieve prior; we refer to this latter algorithm as Sieve-pCN.
+As in Section~\ref{ssecden2}, it is important that the reader appreciates that the comparison between MwG and pCN corresponds to sampling from the same posterior, since they use the same prior, but that all comparisons between Sieve-pCN and other methods also quantify the effect of prior modelling as well as algorithm.

-The forward model is evaluated by solving equation \ref{eq:head} on the two dimensional domain $D = \left[ 0,1 \right]^2$ using a finite difference method with mesh of size $J \times J$.
-This results in a $J^2 \times J^2$ banded matrix with bandwidth $J$ which may be solved, using a banded matrix solver, in $\mathcal{O} \left( J^4 \right)$ floating point operations (see p. $171$ \cite{iserles04}).
-As drawing a sample is a $\mathcal{O} \left( J^4 \right)$ operation, the grid sizes used within these experiments was kept deliberately low: for target defined via $\kappa_1$ we take $J=64$, and for target defined via $\kappa_2$ the value $J=32$ was used.
-This allowed a sample to be drawn in less than $100ms$ and therefore $10^6$ samples to be drawn in around a day.
-For Case 1 we use $1$ measurement point, and for Case 2 we use $5$ measurement points.
-Recall that the measurements are distributed as shown in Figure \ref{geo_fig_measure_locs}.
+\subsubsection{Numerical implementation}

-As with other numerics presented within this paper, the calculations were preceded by a tuning stage.
-During this stage the step size of the pCN method and the sieve method was selected to ensure an average acceptance of around $0.234$.
+The forward mod\-el is evaluated by solving equation (\ref{eqhead}) on the two-dimensional domain $D = [ 0,1 ]^2$ using a finite difference method with mesh of size $J \times J$.
+This results in a $J^2 \times J^2$ banded matrix with bandwidth $J$ which may be solved, using a banded matrix solver, in $\mathcal{O} ( J^4 )$ floating point operations (see page $171$ \cite{iserles04}).
+As drawing a sample is a $\mathcal{O} ( J^4 )$ operation, the grid sizes used within these experiments was kept deliberately low: for target defined via $\kappa$ we take $J=64$.
+This allowed a sample to be drawn in less than $100$ ms and therefore $10^6$ samples to be drawn in around a day.
+We used $1$ measurement point, as shown in Figure~\ref{geofigmeasurelocs}.